-In 1991, Dawson County was one of 15 counties that volunteered to participate in a two year program created by Gov. Zell Miller responding to the release of the Annie E. Casey Foundation inaugural KIDS COUNT report in 1990 to track the status of children in the United States which placed Georgia 48th out of 50 states in regards to it’s children’s well-being.
+In 1991, Dawson County was one of 15 Georgia counties that volunteered to participate in a two year program created by Gov. Zell Miller responding to the release of the Annie E. Casey Foundation inaugural KIDS COUNT report in 1990 to track the status of children in the United States.
+This report placed Georgia 48th out of 50 states in regards to it’s children’s well-being.
 The pilot was called Georgia Family Connection.

 Today, Dawson County Family Connection is one of 159 county collaborations under Georgia Family Connection, all committed to the mission of improving conditions for at-risk children, families, and communities.

 Charlene Jones-Char’s Family Daycare, Inc.

 Clark MacAllister-UGA Extension Office

 Dawn Johnson-DC Senior Center